-Non-EU applicants for broadcasting contracts are required to have their place of residence or registered office within the EU or as otherwise required by EU law.
+Non-EU applicants for broadcasting contracts are required to have their place of residence or registered office within the European Union or as otherwise required by EU law.

 The framework for the ownership and control policy of the BAI is set out in the Broadcasting Act, which requires the BAI, in awarding a sound broadcasting contract or television programme service contract (or consenting to a change of control of the holder of a broadcasting contract), to have regard, inter alia, to the desirability of allowing any person or group of persons to have control of or substantial interests in an 'undue number' of sound broadcasting services, or an 'undue amount' of communications media in a specified area.
-The BAI has also issued an Ownership and Control Policy, setting out the regulatory approach that the BAI will take and the rules that will be enforced regarding ownership and control of broadcasting services.
+The BAI has also issued an ownership and control policy, setting out the regulatory approach that the BAI will take and the rules that will be enforced regarding ownership and control of broadcasting services.
 The policy will be used by the BAI to assess applications for broadcasting contracts and requests for variations to ownership and control structures of contract holders.

-Media mergers must be notified to both the the Irish Competition and Consumer Protection Commission (CCPC) and the Minister for Communications.
+Media mergers must be notified to both the Irish Competition and Consumer Protection Commission (CCPC) and the Minister for Communications.
 The CCPC is responsible for carrying out the substantive competition review to determine whether the merger is likely to give rise to a substantial lessening of competition.
 It is the role of the Minister for Communications to assess 'whether the result of the media merger will not be contrary to the public interest in protecting the plurality of the media in the State' and this includes a review of 'diversity of ownership and diversity of content'.
-The 2014 Act provides for a set of 'relevant criteria' by which the Minister for Communications must assess whether the media merger will be likely to affect plurality of the media in the state.
-In particular, the relevant criteria include considering, inter alia, the undesirability of allowing one undertaking to hold significant interests within a sector of media business, the promotion of media plurality and the adequacy of the existing state-funded broadcasters to protect the public interest in plurality of the media in the state.
-The Department of Communications, Climate Action and Environment (DCCAE) published Media Merger Guidelines in May 2015.
-In the interests of transparency, the Minister now publishes summary details of the rationale for clearing media mergers (following the Sky/21st Century Fox media merger in 2017).
+The Competition Acts provide for a set of 'relevant criteria' by which the Minister for Communications must assess whether the media merger will be likely to affect the plurality of the media in the state.
+In particular, the relevant criteria include considering, inter alia, the undesirability of allowing one undertaking to hold significant interests within a sector of the media business, the promotion of media plurality and the adequacy of the existing state-funded broadcasters to protect the public interest in a plurality of the media in the state.
+The Department of Communications, Climate Action and Environment published Media Merger Guidelines in May 2015.
+In the interests of transparency, the Minister publishes summary details of the rationale for clearing media mergers.